OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Abstractors for Open-World Video Instance Segmentation and Captioning

+The object abstractor is detailed in Fig.~\ref{fig:abstractors} (a).
+It consists of a prompt encoder, a transformer decoder and closed-world trainable embeddings $e_\mathrm{cw}$.
+The closed-world embeddings $e_\mathrm{cw}$ are modulated in the transformer decoder to generate the closed-world object queries $q_\mathrm{cw}$.
+We discuss the generation of open-world object queries next.

-To help discover new objects, we introduce open-world object queries $q_\mathrm{ow}$ in addition to the commonly used closed world object queries.
-Our open-world object queries are generated from open-world embeddings $e_\mathrm{ow}$, which are continuously modulated in the object transformer by combining them with image features via masked attention, following \cite{mask2former, mask2formervideo}.
-In the following, we discuss how we compute open-world embeddings $e_\mathrm{ow}$ via a prompt encoder, and how we design the training loss so as to encourage discovery of new objects.
+\textbf{Spatially-rich open-world object queries.} To help discover new objects, the object abstractor introduces open-world object queries $q_\mathrm{ow}$ in addition to the commonly used closed world object queries.
+Our open-world object queries are generated from open-world embeddings $e_\mathrm{ow}$, which are continuously modulated in the transformer decoder by combining them with image features via masked attention, following \cite{mask2former, mask2formervideo}.

 \textbf{Prompt encoder.} The open-world embeddings $e_\mathrm{ow}$ are generated in the prompt encoder.
-An illustration is provided in Fig.~\ref{fig:figmain} (left).
-We simply encode a grid of equally spaced points along the height and width of the frames of the clip, using the prompt encoder employed in SAM~\cite{sam}.
-The use of equally spaced points encourages the open-world object queries to focus on different regions of the video frames, encouraging object discovery throughout the frames.
+An illustration is provided in Fig.~\ref{fig:abstractors} (a).
+We encode a grid of equally spaced points along the height and width of the frames of the clip, using the prompt encoder employed in SAM~\cite{sam}.
+The use of equally spaced points encourages the open-world object queries to focus on different regions of the video frames, making them spatially rich and encouraging object discovery throughout the frames.
 This also encourages the open-world object queries to be diverse from one another.

-\textbf{Open-world loss.} To encourage discovery of new objects, we introduce an open-world loss $\mathcal{L}_\mathrm{ow}$.
-It differs in one key-aspect from a classic closed-world loss \cite{mask2formervideo}: we don't penalize false positive predictions.
-We elaborate on details and efficacy of this design next.

-We first match the ground truth objects with the open-world predictions by minimizing a matching cost using the Hungarian algorithm~\cite{hungarian}.
-The optimal matching is then used to calculate the final open-world loss.

-Concretely, consider a set of ground truth objects, padded with a no-object category $\varnothing$ to equal the number of open-world predictions $N_\mathrm{obj, ow}$.
-Let us use $\hat{\sigma}_\mathrm{ow}$ to represent the optimal matching between the ground truth objects and the open-world predictions.